 People with a deficit mindset tend to internalize rejections to the point that they let them dictate their future actions.
 “Instead of making that setback into a comeback, they're going to take a step back,” Alloway says.
 They probably won’t respond to the person who rejected them and they may even decide that that person is their enemy from now on.
 On the flip side, someone who receives a rejection with abundance in mind will see it as an opportunity to refine their pitch, improve upon their marketing skills, or do more research into the client’s actual needs.
-They won’t take the rejection as a dig against their entire person.
 An abundance mindset grants you the emotional distance to see that, just because a client isn’t interested in what you presented to them doesn’t mean that you have nothing to offer.

 With a straightforward invoicing system and ample advice on running your business, Wingspan is a win-win.
-Sign up for your 90-day free trial.
+Sign up for your 30-day free trial.

 You Might Also Like: